PINKTAIGAH/RestoreGAN/README.md

 # RestoreGAN
 A PyTorch implementation of RestoreGAN modified to be used to dejitter 2D images taken at the P06 experiment at PETRA III

 Networks are tested on images of 128x128.
-Similar performance on images of a different size cannot be garanteed
+Similar performance on images of a different size cannot be garanteed.

 ## Setup